marlia92/PFA-component-starter/src/component-library/content/components/forms/input/index.md

 ---
 title: Input
 order: 2
-overview: "A form field for single-line text input.
-Supports multiple types (text, email, password, number) with validation and required field handling.
-Nest within a [Form](/component-library/components/forms/form)."
+overview: "A single-line text field for collecting user input.
+Supports text, email, password, phone, URL, and number types, with options for a label, placeholder, default value, and required setting."
 examples:
   - slugs:
       - type-text